manpagez: man pages & more

 double ulnow);

-If any of the input arguments is unknown, a 0 will be passed.
+If any of the input arguments is unknown, a 0 is provided.
 The first

 libcurl with C++

-There's basically only one thing to keep in mind when using C++ instead
+There is basically only one thing to keep in mind when using C++

 The callbacks CANNOT be non-static class member functions